 This partnership is guided by a desire for common actions and the sharing of experiences between States, under the aegis of UNESCO.
 It mobilizes the know how of French heritage urban development professionals, experts and managers.

-The World Heritage Center, Special projects Unit has just released a booklet to enhance 10 years of active work in the field conservation and cultural development.
+The World Heritage Centre, Special projects Unit has just released a booklet to enhance 10 years of active work in the field conservation and cultural development.

 This UNESCO booklet was prepared thanks to the support of the French Government: Ministère des Affaires étrangères et européennes, Ministère de la Culture et de la Communication, Ministère de l'Écologie, de l'Énergie, du Développement durable et de l'Aménagement du Territoire within the framework of the France-UNESCO Convention.